timcera/tstoolbox/README.rst

 =======
 Just run 'tstoolbox.py' to get a list of subcommands::

-    Usage: /sjr/beodata/local/bin/tstoolbox.py COMMAND <options>
+    Usage: /sjr/beodata/local/bin/tstoolbox COMMAND <options>

     Available commands:
      aggregate      Takes a time series and aggregates to specified frequency, outputs to 'ISO-8601date,value' format.
      calculate_fdc  Returns the frequency distrbution curve.
-DOES NOT return a time-seris.
+DOES NOT return a time-series.
-     centered_moving_window  Calculates a centered moving window statistic. convertexcelcsvtostd    Prints out data to the screen in a WISKI ZRXP format.
-     convertstdtoswmm        Prints out data to the screen in a format that SWMM understands
+     convert        Converts values of a time series by applying a factor and offset.
-     converttoexcelcsv       Prints out data to the screen in a CSV format compatible with Excel.
+     date_slice     Prints out data to the screen between start_date and end_date
-     converttozrxp           Prints out data to the screen in a WISKI ZRXP format.
+     excelcsvtostd  Prints out data to the screen in a tstoolbox 'standard' -> ISOdate,value
      moving_window  Calculates a moving window statistic.
-     plot                    Time series plot.
+     pickletots     Reads in a time-series from a Python pickled file. plot           Time series plot.
+(10,6.5).
+     stdtozrxp      Prints out data to the screen in a WISKI ZRXP format. tstopickle     Pickles the data into a Python pickled file.
+Can be brought back into Python with 'pickle.load' or 'numpy.load'.

-    Use "/sjr/beodata/local/bin/tstoolbox.py <command> --help" for individual command help.
+    Use '/sjr/beodata/local/bin/tstoolbox <command> --help' for individual command help.

 If a subcommand accepts an input file for an argument, you can use '-' to indicate that the input is from a pipe.
 For the subcommands that output data